aragon/aragon-id/README.md

 A [`FIFSRegistrar`](https://github.com/ethereum/ens/blob/master/contracts/FIFSRegistrar.sol)
-implementation that also sets the resolver (and the corresponding address mapping, if the registry supports the address interface) when a subdomain is claimed.
+implementation that also sets the resolver (and the corresponding address mapping, if the registry supports the address interface) when a subnode is claimed.

 Functions:
     - `register(bytes32 subnode, address owner)`: Register the subnode with the default resolver, if